-How to Feng Shui Your Vanity for Beginners
+How to Feng Shui Your Vanity, for Beginners

 And it will probably look super Instagram-able, too.

-Below, Cerrano shares some beginner basics of how to feng shui a vignette on your vanity at home, but you can dig a lot deeper with some research or have a specialist, like Cerrano, come to your home.
+Below, Cerrano shares some beginner basics of how to feng-shui a vignette on your vanity at home, but you can dig a lot deeper with some research or have a specialist, like Cerrano, come to your home.
 Chic.

 Figure Out Your Elements

 “The elements are earth, fire, water, metal, and wood.
 There are three elements we are all born with, and you can do calculations or charts, and you can really customize it.
 [Note: It can be complicated to find yours, but here and here are two places you can get a very introductory start.]
 My three elements consist of metal and earth, so that means I’m missing water, I’m missing wood, and I’m missing fire.
-What happens is when I’m getting ready to do a talk or maybe go to a family event or a different event of celebration, those are the moments where I’m able to embrace those missing elements, especially fire.”
+What happens is, when I’m getting ready to do a talk or maybe go to a family event or a different event of celebration, those are the moments where I’m able to embrace those missing elements, especially fire.”

-Pick a The Right Vanity
+Pick the Right Vanity

-“A person who’s very earthy, for example—a earth element or a wood element—tend to be fairly grounded.
+“A person who’s very earthy, for example—an earth element or a wood element—tend to be fairly grounded.
 They’ll probably select vanities that might have more of an angular design because these elements have a personality trait, a design, a setting, and an alignment of the self.
 If we talk about earth, that’s more of a square shape.
 If we talk about wood elements, it’s more of a rectangular shape.
 Metal elements like the finer things in life, so they have a refinement to them.
 Those people tend to go for a metallic, sleek, darker look.
-So, just the material alone will speak to the personality of the person.”
+So just the material alone will speak to the personality of the person.”

-Edit What Goes On Top
+Edit What Goes on Top